supertoino/NimatorCouchBase/README.md

 ```
 Those settings can have several rules.
 They are interperted by order of Notification (from Higher to Lower) when one is true the process stops and a ICheckResult is returned.
 #### L
-L is a langauge to validate boolean expressions.
-It has access to variables of objects.
+L is a langauge to validate boolean expressions (Got inspiration from [1](http://jack-vanlightly.com/blog/2016/2/3/how-to-create-a-query-language-dsl) [2](http://journal.stuffwithstuff.com/2011/03/19/pratt-parsers-expression-parsing-made-easy/) [3](http://www.cristiandima.com/top-down-operator-precedence-parsing-in-go/)).
+It has access to objects' variables.
 The access is made using the variable name as is defined in the class (it's name sensitive).
 You can have expressions like ```StorageTotals.Ram.Total>20``` or ```StorageTotals.Ram.Used>StorageTotals.Ram.Total*0.5``` or even weird ones ```1+5*10!=StorageTotals.Ram.Total*0.5```.
 It has operator precedence: first multiplactions and divisions then additions and subtrations.
 ##### Limitations
 1. It doesn't support ().
 2.Collection operations variable are very limited: